Poori is a Delicious fried Indian breakfast made with whole wheat flour or white flour.

-In this post I have consolidated all the tips and hacks which I know to get soft and puffy pooris so don’t forget to read the Notes section.
+In this post I have consolidated all the tips and hacks which I know to get soft and puffy pooris so don’t forget to read the Tips

 During the initial days of my cooking, I too dint get puff poori’s then I learned the tips and hacks from a few of my friends and a few by browsing.
 Now that I get puffy poori’s always.
 Poori and Potato masala (I will share the recipe soon) is the perfect combination. how to make poori is explained with all tips and tricks below.